A/N: We're done. :)

 My eyes narrow.
 "With what purpose?"

 "So that you might obtain your own comfort.
-We've already established that's where it all went wrong.
+We've already established that's where it all went awry.
 Would you allow Janey's soul to be claimed in the way it was always meant to be claimed so that you would never need to be punished?"

 My heart thrums painfully against my chest as all manner of possibilities swim before my misted gaze.